backend-development/backend-development-textbook/source/apis.md

 ### URLS

+Give every resource a  unique URL.
-Please not that REST does not demand a certain form of URL.
+Please note that REST does not demand a certain form of URL.
 While URLs with no parameters are often used:

 ```